Kleavor: Appearances

 Kleavor first appears in Pokémon Legends: Arceus, a game set in the Hisui region, a distant past version of Pokémon Diamond and Pearls Sinnoh region.
 Players first encounter it as a "Noble Pokémon", a special Pokémon worshipped by the locals.
 Driven into a frenzy by a space-time distortion in the skies of Hisui, the player is required to battle it in a boss battle, after which it is restored to normal.
 Kleavor later reappears in the games Pokémon Scarlet and Violet via the Indigo Disk downloadable content.
 Though the Black Augurite item is not obtainable in these games, Kleavor can be encountered and caught in the wild.
+Meanwhile, the Mega Dimensions downloadable content for Pokémon Legends: Z-A adds Kleavor to wild encounters in the game, and allows the player to obtain Black Augurite.

 Kleavor also appears in spin-off games and media for the series, such as in Pokémon Go where instead of evolving it from Scyther the player can obtain it by defeating it in special raid battles.
 Kleavor also appears in the Pokémon Horizons: The Series, where a stronger version of the species is owned by a Pokémon trainer named Lucius who hails from the ancient past.
 Meanwhile, several cards for it appear in the Pokémon Trading Card Game.